bfcamara/bfcamara.com/content/pages/about.md

 am always questioning myself what is the best to prepare them.
 My “free” time is almost passed with my sons, playing with them, watching their football training sessions, etc. I also love to read books, follow blogs, and try new technologies.

-Finally, I am a Taekwondo and Hapkido student, which helps me to keep my body and mental health.